brittojo7n/Fentry-AutoCrate/README.md

 ## How It Works

-The GitHub Actions workflow in this repository is scheduled to run automatically every six hours.
+The GitHub Actions workflow in this repository is scheduled to run automatically every seven hours, **not six hours since workflow actions can have delays at times and the next action can be on time causing it to try claiming before the timer is over**.
 It sets up a Python environment and executes the `main.py` script.
 The script uses a session cookie, which you will provide, to securely log in to your Fentry account and claim the crate if it's available.

 ---
 ## Setup and Configuration